-During the fiscal year to which this report relates, our audit committee met six times in order to carry out its responsibilities.
-The main items discussed at those meetings included the internal control remediation plan and follow-up on this during 2021, the (interim) financial statements, the actual financial results of each of the quarters, securities filings and financial press releases as well as the audit approach and the budget for 2021 and partly 2022.
+During the fiscal year to which this report relates, our audit committee met seven times in order to carry out its responsibilities.
+The main items discussed at those meetings included the internal control remediation plan and follow-up, the (interim) financial statements, the actual financial results of each of the quarters, securities filings and financial press releases as well as the audit approach and the budget for 2022 and part of 2023.